dimasma0305/My-CTF-Challenges/README.md

 If you see a star with one or more unfilled stars "☆", it indicates the challenge might be easier than expected due to unintended solutions.
 For example, a rating of "★☆☆☆" initially intended to be hard but has unintended solutions, making it much easier than anticipated.
 Good luck!

+> Note: The difficulty of each challenge is calculated with https://dimasma0305.github.io/ctf-challenge-difficulty-calculator/

 ## Techcompfest 2022

 |Name|Category|Points|Difficulty|Stars|